vboyev-MSFT/defender-docs/unified-secops-platform/defender-xdr-portal.md

 ---
 title: Microsoft Defender XDR in the Defender portal
-description: Learn about the services and features available with Microsoft Defender XDR in the Defender portal. search.appverid: met150 ms.service: unified-secops-platform ms.author: cwatson
+description: Learn about the services and features available with Microsoft Defender XDR in the Microsoft Defender portal. search.appverid: met150 ms.service: unified-secops-platform ms.author: cwatson